matt-tha/CICP-MOD6/lab2.md

 3. Provide a workspace name and passphrase of your choosing.
 4. Continue through the wizard with default settings to create your workspace.

-This concludes lab exercise 2.
+This concludes lab exercise 2, continue to lab 3.